knative/docs/blog/docs/articles/knative-backstage-plugins.md

 [Backstage](https://backstage.io/){:target="_blank"} is a platform for building developer portals.
 It provides a unified way to manage and visualize the different resources that developers use in their daily work.

-However, Backstage is not your next generation Kubernetes dashboard.
-It is not designed to replace the Kubernetes dashboard or any other Kubernetes management tool.
+While Backstage is not designed as a next generation Kubernetes Dashboard, it can visualize and partially manage Knative resources.
+These resources would be read-only and focused on what's relevant to developers.

 With these in mind, our vision is to provide a way to visualize and partially manage Knative resources in Backstage.
 However, these are to be considered as read-only resources and we aim to show resources that are relevant to the developer persona.